krf12/krf12.github.io/_posts/2015-02-17-ninth-post.markdown

 ray tracer in the shader code, or it could be used to work out the refraction of the materials.
 I will have to look into this a little more.

 Today I have chosen to start working on my first promised deliverable : The design specification.
 As I have been working on research and prototyping, it seemed like a good time to start working on a formal design.
-So far I have written the introfucation and the assumptions and considerations I have needed to make for this project.
+So far I have written the introduction and the assumptions and considerations I have needed to make for this project.

 I shall continue working on both the above tomorrow and am eager to show off my project on the 3rd March to the group, as I am hoping it will give me some confidence that I am working towards the right goal.

+I am also including the link to latest version, which includes a sphere with multiple layers, with different refraction ratios.
+I think I may need to deal with the sphere's natural refraction which causes an image to appear upside down, though this could also cause the sphere to be unnatural.
+I will discuss this on Friday with my supervisor.
+The current link to the latest version is : [Version Two](http://krf12.github.io/RenderingInvisibility/pages/version2.html)